parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 From the home screen, click on the name of the deck you want to study, then click the **Study Now** button.

 It should start playing a random sound.
-Once you think you know what it is, press **spacebar** to show the back of the card which will be the sound file name.
+Once you think you know what it is, press **space bar** to show the back of the card which will be the sound file name.

 {% image "images/anki/back-card.png", "Example back of card screenshot", "small-image img-center" %}